 Any protests shall be presented verbally to the Race Marshal immediately after the heat of the incident or infraction.

-Any protests shall be followed up with a written report (preferably using Race Protest Form) to the Race Marshal with in 1 hour after the heat of the incident or infraction.
-Protest form is available online, should be available at race site (from the race marshal) If no protest form is available submit details in writing on available paper.
+Any protests shall be followed up with a written report (preferably using Race Protest /Incident Report Form) to the Race Marshal with in 1 hour after the heat of the incident or infraction.
+Protest form is available online, and should be available at race site (from the race marshal) If no protest form is available submit details in writing on available paper.

 A protest jury meeting may be held to gather and assess information from parties involved, any witnesses, trail cameras and trail reports and if necessary impose penal measures.

-OFFICIAL TIMES: Times are not official until any and all protests and incident reports are addressed and resolved.
+Times are not official until any and all protests and incident reports are addressed and resolved.

 Awards should not be presented until after times are declared official.